 readily-available materials: sugar, sand, and seashells.

-Robbie Bond, age 10, of Hawaii created Kids Speak for Parks, a non-profit that is building an army of activists, including fourth-grade students (who can visit our national parks free of charge), who will speak up to protect our national parks and monuments.
+Robbie Bond, age 10, of Hawaii, created Kids Speak for Parks.
+It’s a non-profit that is building an army of activists.
+Moreover, including fourth-grade students (who can visit our national parks free of charge).
+They are speaking up to protect our national parks and monuments.

-Shelby O’Neil, age 17, of California founded her non-profit Jr Ocean Guardians to educate young children about ways they can protect our oceans and planet.
+Shelby O’Neil, age 17, of California, founded her non-profit, Jr Ocean Guardians.
+The organization educates young children about ways they can protect our oceans and planet.
 She also created the #NoStrawNovember movement and is working on legislation to eliminate plastic straws in California.

-Shreya Ramachandran, age 14, of California founded the non-profit Grey Water Project to promote the safe reuse of grey water, along with water conservation, as a way to address drought.
-Her outreach includes curriculum for elementary students and a partnership with the United Nations’ Global Wastewater Initiative.
+Shreya Ramachandran, age 14, of California, founded the non-profit Grey Water Project.
+It promotes the safe reuse of grey water, along with water conservation, as a way to address drought.
+Her outreach includes a curriculum for elementary students and a partnership with the United Nations Global Wastewater Initiative.

-Olivia Colombo, age 17, of Massachusetts invented a renewable energy technology that captures kinetic and thermal energy from highways and converts it to electrical energy.
+Olivia Colombo, age 17, of Massachusetts, invented a renewable energy technology.
+It captures kinetic and thermal energy from highways and converts it to electrical energy.
 She has received a provisional patent for her invention, as well as awards from groups such as MIT THINK.

-Ryan, Hickman, age 8, of California created Ryan’s Recycling Company to keep cans, plastic bottles, and glass from polluting our environment.
+Ryan Hickman, age 8, of California, created Ryan’s Recycling Company.
+The company keeps cans, plastic bottles, and glass from polluting our environment.
 He is most passionate about protecting ocean animals from harm caused by trash.
 He has personally kept 76,000 pounds of pollution out of the ocean and our landfills.

-Gitanjali Rao, age 12 of Colorado invented an easy-to-use and inexpensive device to detect lead contamination in water, which can cause neurological damage in children and adults.
+Gitanjali Rao, age 12, of Colorado, invented an easy-to-use and inexpensive device to detect lead contamination in water.
+Lead contamination can cause neurological damage in children and adults.
 After the 2014 Flint, Michigan water crisis, she was determined to make lead detection easier.